 Linda heads out over the unspoiled sands.

-The sand dunes behind the cliffs harbour many endemic plant spices.
-You can observe the tracks of ocellated lizard and the smaller spiny-footed lizard imprinted in the sand.
+The sand dunes behind the cliffs harbour many endemic plant species.
+You can observe the tracks of the ocellated lizard and the smaller spiny-footed lizard imprinted in the sand.

-This shows the layers of the schists, which are course grained rock made of layers of
+This shows the layers of the schists, which are course-grained rocks made of layers of

-Onwards and we reach the Rio Mira and Vila Nova de Milfontes.
+From then on, we will reach the Rio Mira and Vila Nova de Milfontes.

 Vila Nova de Milfontes is an attractive town and gives the impression of being